Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 The Path Down From The Tea House To Cameron Valley Tea Plantation Under Bharat – Photo by Travelswithsun

-Because this place is really visible from the main road, you can expect a lot of visitors here.
+Because this place is visible from the main road, you can expect a lot of visitors here.

 Note: Steep steps are unsuitable for elderly and young children

-11.3.
+12.3.
 BOH Sungai Palas Tea Centre

 Teahouse At Sungai Palas BOH Tea Estate